 4. Olive Oil & Coconut Oil — Add a small spoonful of one of these flavorful oils to dog food for shiny fur and soft skin.
 Olive oil also helps with the digestibility of commercial dog food and coconut oil helps to prevent disease and is good for bone health.

-5. Flaxseeds — Ground flaxseeds are a good source of omega 3 fatty acids, which are good for a dog’s skin and coat.
+5. Flaxseeds — Ground flaxseeds are a good source of omega-3 fatty acids, which are good for a dog’s skin and coat.
 Flaxseeds also provide extra fiber when added to a dog’s diet.

 6. Nutritional Yeast — Love nutritional yeast?
-Well get your dog in on the fun, too!
+Well, get your dog in on the fun, too!
 Jazz up your dog’s food by sprinkling nutritional yeast over it, and watch them eat it all away!
 Be sure to check that the nutritional yeast you’re buying is fortified with vitamin B12, as many brands do not contain this vitamin.

-While a dog may like one of the foods above, they may not care too much for another, so have fun, and play around with small amounts of foods at a time.
+While a dog may like one of the foods above, they may not care too much for another, so have fun, and play around with small amounts of food at a time.
 Desired result?
 To feed your dog more fruits, vegetables, and other fresh foods to keep them healthy both inside and out!

 Tofu, seitan, beans, lenses, yeast spread